What is Customer Experience (CX) Design

 5. Why does empathy matter in CX?

-Empathy helps brands understand real customer needs, enabling them to design experiences that resonate emotionally.
+Empathy helps brands understand real customer needs and emotions — creating experiences that feel personal and caring.